sudhanshu-wani/compreheND/Application/README.md

 Open your web browser and navigate to: `http://127.0.0.1:5000`

 ### 3. Using the Application
+1. Personalize the feedback using the available preference options.
-1. Upload an audio file (WAV, MP3, M4A, etc.)
+2. Upload an audio file (WAV, MP3, M4A, etc.)
-2. Wait for processing (transcription and analysis)
+3. Wait for processing (transcription and analysis)
-3. View personalized coaching feedback
+4. View personalized coaching feedback

 ## Project Structure